Case Study: VR Training for High-Risk Electrical Isolation & Lockout-Tagout (LOTO) Procedures in Oil & Gas Refineries

 By adopting iQ3Connect’s XR platform, the manufacturer enabled its teams to:

-• Instantly upload and visualize 3D CAD assemblies (JT, STEP, etc.) in a shared, interactive XR environment.
+• Instantly upload and visualize 3D CAD assemblies (Siemens JT, STEP, Autodesk Inventor, etc.) in a shared, interactive XR environment.

 • Perform detailed assembly and service reviews virtually, including for large and heavy equipment that’s difficult to access physically.